mpv-player/mpv/DOCS/man/options.rst

 ``--dvbin-full-transponder=<yes|no>``
     Apply no filters on program PIDs, only tune to frequency and pass full transponder to demuxer.
+    The player frontend selects the streams from the full TS in this case, so the program which is shown initially may not match the chosen channel.
+    Switching between the programs is possible by cycling the ``program`` property.
     This is useful to record multiple programs on a single transponder, or to work around issues in the ``channels.conf``.
     It is also recommended to use this for channels which switch PIDs on-the-fly, e.g. for regional news.
-    Switching between the programs is possible by cycling the program property.

     Default: ``no``